-on october 10, 1991, the Interstate Commerce Commission (ICC) approved the Consolidated Rail Corporation's application to merge the Monongahela Railway Company (MGA) into the Consolidated Rail Corporation-Merger-Monongahela Railway, I.C.C.
-Finance Docket No. 31875 (Decision dated octriber 4, 1991).
+on October 10, 1991, the Interstate Commerce Commission (ICC) approved the Consolidated Rail Corporation's application to merge the Monongahela Railway Company (MGA) into the Consolidated Rail Corporation (Conrail).
+Consolidated Rail Corporation-Merger-Monongahela Railway, I.C.C.
+Finance Docket No. 31875 (Decision dated October 4, 1991).
 To compensate and protect employees affected by the merger, the ICC imposed the employee merger protection conditions set forth in New York Dock Railway-Control-Brooklyn Eastern District Terminal, 360 I.C.C.
-60, 84-90 (1979); affirmed, New York Dock Railway v.
-United States, 609 F.2d 83 (2nd Cir.
+60, 84-90 (1979); affirmed, New York Dock Railway V. United States, 609 F.2d 83 (2nd Cir.
 1979) ("New York Dock Conditions") on the Conrail and the MGA pursuant to the relevant enabling statute.
-49 U.S.C. §§ 11343, 11347.
+49 U.S.C.
+55 11343, 11347.

-This arbitration is conducted pursuant to Section 4 of the New York Dock Conditions.2 Pursuant to an agreement memorialized by an August 27, 1992 letter, the Carriers and the Organization appointed the undersigned as Arbitrator in this matter and stipulated to the issues in dispute which appear on the title page of this Opinion.
+This arbitration is conducted pursuant to Section 4 of the New York Dock Conditions.
+Pursuant to an agreement memorialized by an August 27, 1992 letter, the Carriers and the Organization appointed the undersigned as Arbitrator in this matter and stipulated to the issues in dispute which appear on the title page of this Opinion.

 Both parties filed lengthy prehearing submissions.
 The Arbitrator entertained oral argument during the September 24, 1992 hearing.
-At the Arbitrator's request, the parties valved the thirty
+At the Arbitrator's request, the parties valved the thirty day time limitation, set forth in Section 4(a)(3) of the New York Dock Conditions, for issuing this Award.

-The term "Carriers" In this Opinion refers to the Mis and Conroll.
+1 The term "Carriere" in this Opinion refers to the MSA and Conrati.

-All sestions partinent to this case appear in Article I of the New York Book Conditions.
-Thus, the Arbitrator will only city the particular section number.
+2 All sections portinent to this case expect in Article I of the New York Desk Conditions.
+Thus, the Arbitrator will only cite the particular section number.